2023–24 Liga 1 (Indonesia)

 The 2023–24 Liga 1 (also known as the 2023–24 BRI Liga 1 for sponsorship reasons) was the 7th season of Liga 1 under its current name and the 14th season of the association football, the top Indonesian football league since its establishment in 2008.
 The season started on 1 July 2023 and ended on 31 May 2024.

 PSM Makassar were the reigning champions after outpacing their closest rivals, Persija Jakarta and Persib Bandung in the 2022–23 Liga 1 season.

-Teams
+Overview

 No teams were relegated last season due to the impact of the Kanjuruhan Stadium disaster which lead to the cancellation of 2022–23 Liga 2.
 Therefore, the 18 teams competing in the league remained the same as the preceding season.